open-telemetry/sig-end-user/end-user-surveys/README.md

    - Who will participate in the survey?
 What is their user role?
   - Do you need any segmentation or demographic information to meet your survey goals?
   - How many participants do you need for success?
-- Establish Survey Intent & Goals:
+- Establish survey intent & goals:
   - What are you looking to learn/identify/measure?
   - How will the data be used?
-  - What are the survey Key Results?
+  - What are the survey key results?
-- Crafting Survey Questions:
+- Crafting survey questions:
   - What is the problem/feedback you want to gather data on?
   - Should you be looking for quantitative or qualitative information, or both?
-- Distribution Channels:
+- Distribution channels:
   - Where will the survey be advertised?
   - How will end-users be invited to participate?
 - How do you plan to analyze & distribute the survey responses: